fiveoceans-dev/pokernft/docs/networking-contract.md

 ## Additional Guarantees

 - The server processes incoming commands in the order they are received and validates that the sender matches the current `actingIndex`.
 Out‑of‑turn actions are rejected with an `ERROR` response and do not reset any timers.
-- If a player disconnects while it is their turn, the action timer continues to run.
-On expiry the server automatically issues a `Fold` or `Check` on their behalf.
+- If a player disconnects while it is their turn, a separate grace timer runs.
+When it expires the player's `timebankMs` is consumed before the server issues an automatic `Fold` or `Check`.